Get the most value out of your weekend and purchase a Weekend Pass!

 In 2017, award-winning journalist Tanya Talaga published the highly acclaimed Seven Fallen Feathers: Racism, Death and Hard Truths in a Northern City, a harrowing investigation into the deaths of seven Indigenous high school students in Thunder Bay from 2000 to 2011.
 Currently investigating the alarming rate of Indigenous youth suicide, Talaga draws on her research and experience to present an insightful, hard-hitting look at how the Canadian system has failed its Indigenous citizens and where we can go from here.

 In Kerri Sakamoto’s Floating City, Frankie Hanesaka is driven from a mountain internment camp to the big city by ambition and a relentless desire to belong.
 In Femme Confidential, Nairne Holtz presents a wry look at sexual freedom through characters seeking their queer vibe.
-In her short story collection Things Are Good Now, Djamila Ibrahim’s characters cross continents in search of better lives and find themselves struggling to fit into their new home.
+In Sarah Raughley‘s YA novel Fate of Flames, Maia is forced into a new world, where she has to master the ability to control fire and save her world.
 Join three powerful writers as they explore the human need and emotional desire to be part of something larger than themselves.

 Saturday, April 14, 2018

 Traditionally, the job of a journalist is to report the news in a truthful, unbiased, apolitical way.
 Is this still possible in a world where no truth seems absolute and politics is perception?
-Award-winning reporters Carol Off, Elaine Dewar and Raffy Boudjikanian discuss the challenges posed to professional journalists by alternative facts, fake news and the emergence of social media as a news platform.
+Award-winning reporters Carol Offand Raffy Boudjikanian discuss the challenges posed to professional journalists by alternative facts, fake news and the emergence of social media as a news platform.
 Moderated by Hamilton Spectator Editor-in-Chief Paul Berton.
+Purchase your ticket here.

 Sunday, April 15, 2018

 Nothing pulls a reader out of a story faster than clunky dialogue.
 In this master class, 2017 Giller Prize winner Michael Redhill offers insight on conversational styles and tactics and discusses how to use dialogue in storytelling and as an element of character development.
 Redhill will share examples from literature, plays and movies and give participants a chance to hone their own skills with an in-class exercise.
-Come prepared to write!
+Come prepared to write.
+This event is sold out!